Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Introduction

 \section{Introduction}

-Quarkonia production in ultrarelativistic heavy ions collisions (URHIC) is considered as one of the standard probes of the quark gluon plasma created in such collisions for a short lapse of time~\cite{Wang:2016opj}.
-It has been measured by several major experimental collaborations at RHIC and LHC (see f.i. \cite{PHENIX:2006gsi,STAR:2022rpk,ALICE:2023hou,CMS:2016rpc,LHCb:2021bfl}).
+Quarkonia production in ultrarelativistic heavy ions collisions (URHIC) is considered as one of the standard probes of the quark-gluon plasma (QGP) created in such collisions for a short lapse of time~\cite{Wang:2016opj}.
+It has been measured by several major experimental collaborations at the Relativistic Heavy Ion Collider (RHIC) and at the Large Hadron Collider (LHC) (see f.i. \cite{PHENIX:2006gsi,STAR:2022rpk,ALICE:2023hou,CMS:2016rpc,LHCb:2021bfl}).
 Such measurements reveal the impact of the quark-gluon plasma on the short-distance ($\approx 1\,{\rm fm}$) interaction between two color charges.
-Indeed, the vast majority of effective theories and models designed to describe the quarkonia yield in URHIC are of a dynamical nature and rely both on the local QGP properties (such as its temperature) and on the effective interaction induced by the QGP between an heavy quark $Q$ and its antiquark $\bar{Q}$ partner, either explicitly in microscopic approaches \cite{Young:2008he,Akamatsu:2012vt,blaizot2018quantum,Brambilla:2016wgg,Villar:2022sbv} or through the properties of in-medium quarkonia resonances, with their associated decay rates, in approaches based on hadronic degrees of freedom \cite{Du:2015wha, Liu:2009nb, Nendzig:2014qka}.\footnote{As an exception, statistical approach, which has also been used in this context \cite{Andronic:2019wva}, only relies on the masses of various quarkonia states.} Lattice QCD calculations achieve regular progresses in providing valuable inputs and constrains for these models in terms of the spatial diffusion coefficient $\kappa$ \cite{Altenkort:2023eav} or the complex potential $W$ ruling the dynamics of $Q\bar{Q}$ pairs \cite{Larsen:2024wgw}.
+Indeed, the vast majority of effective theories and models designed to describe the quarkonia yield in URHIC are of a dynamical nature and rely both on the local QGP properties (such as its temperature) and on the effective interaction induced by the QGP between an heavy quark $Q$ and its antiquark $\bar{Q}$ partner, either explicitly in microscopic approaches \cite{Young:2008he,Akamatsu:2012vt,blaizot2018quantum,Brambilla:2016wgg,Villar:2022sbv} or through the properties of in-medium quarkonia resonances, with their associated decay rates, in approaches based on hadronic degrees of freedom \cite{Du:2015wha, Liu:2009nb, Nendzig:2014qka}.\footnote{As an exception, the statistical approach, which has also been used in this context \cite{Andronic:2019wva}, only relies on the masses of various quarkonia states.} Lattice QCD calculations achieve regular progresses in providing valuable inputs and constrains for these models in terms of the spatial diffusion coefficient $\kappa$ \cite{Altenkort:2023eav} or the complex potential $W$ ruling the dynamics of $Q\bar{Q}$ pairs \cite{Larsen:2024wgw}.
 However, in order to reach a precise interpretation of the experimental data on quarkonia yields and flows, a suitable transport theory should be identified and faithfully implemented.